-But first, before we can get to where to buy Oktoberfest outfits, we need to clear up what it is we’re looking for.
+But first, before we can get to the topic of where to buy Oktoberfest outfits, we need to clear up what it is we’re looking for.
 If you’re new to the Oktoberfest world, be sure to know these key terms:

-Dirndl – the traditional Bavarian dress typically worn by women (and frat guys who think they’re hilarious and original).
+Dirndl – the traditional Bavarian dress typically worn by women (and frat guys who think they’re hilarious).
 A “dirndl” consists of a dress, a white blouse, and an apron.